markusressel/fan2go/README.md

 ### Fan Controllers

 To update the fan speed, one goroutine is started **per fan**, which continuously adjusts the PWM value of a given fan based on the sensor data measured by the monitor.
+This means:

+* calculating the average temperature per sensor using the rolling window data
+* calculating the ratio between the average temp and the max/min values defined in the config
+* calculating the target PWM of a fan using the previous ratio, taking its startPWM and maxPWM into account
+* applyingthe calculated target PWM to the fan

 # Dependencies